2019/2020 Competency-Based Task/Competency List for Building Trades I (8515/36 weeks, 140 hours)

 CORE CONSTRUCTION SKILLS

-Applying Basic Construction Safety Standards (Core Safety)
+Applying Basic Construction Safety Standards (Core Safety): Electricity I

 - Identify personal protective equipment (PPE) requirements.

-- Inspect and maintain a safe working environment.
+- Maintain a safe working environment.

 - Explain safe working practices around electrical hazards.

-- Identify emergency first aid procedures.
+- Identify emergency first-aid procedures.

 - Identify the types of fires and the methods used to extinguish them.